larsGroennegaard/reporting-demo-app/ai_context/config_rules.md

 }

+QUESTION: what was the conversion from seeing our developer documentation to pipeline last quarter
+EXPLANATION: first look for signals that look like what the user is asking for, if that is not there then think about events and urls that could indicate the action the user is describing.
+Here there were no signals, and we guessed that a url containing developer would be a good bet
+ANSWER: {
+  "reportArchetype": "engagement_analysis",
+  "reportFocus": "time_series",
+  "timePeriod": "last_quarter",
+  "metrics": {
+    "base": [
+      "sessions"
+    ],
+    "influenced": {
+      "SQL": [
+        "deals",
+        "value"
+      ]
+    },
+    "attributed": {}
+  },
+  "filters": {
+    "eventNames": [
+      "page_view"
+    ],
+    "signals": [],
+    "url": "developer",
+    "selectedChannels": []
+  },
+  "funnelLength": "unlimited",
+  "chartMode": "multi_metric",
+  "singleChartMetric": "influenced_SQL_deals",
+  "multiChartMetrics": [
+    "influenced_SQL_deals",
+    "sessions"
+  ],
+  "segmentationProperty": "channel",
+  "kpiCardConfig": [
+    {
+      "id": 1751437823802,
+      "metric": "sessions"
+    },
+    {
+      "id": 1751437823803,
+      "metric": "influenced_SQL_deals"
+    },
+    {
+      "id": 1751437938013,
+      "metric": "influenced_SQL_value"
+    }
+  ]
+}

 6. Final InstructionBased on all the rules, schemas, and examples provided, generate the complete and valid JSON configuration object that answers the user's question.